lrq3000/openarena_engine_serversidedemos/README.md

 -----------
 Fully working server-side demos for ioquake3 and OpenArena are now a reality!

 This is the patch for OpenArena.

-For the ioquake3 patch (compiled on 2017-03-04), see https://github.com/lrq3000/ioq3/tree/server-side-demo .
+**IMPORTANT NOTE: For the latest patch, compiled only on ioquake3 patch (compiled on 2017-03-04), v1.1.0 with a few additional bugfixes (here the last version is 1.0.0), see https://github.com/lrq3000/ioq3/tree/server-side-demo**

 This patch provide a full server-side demos facility for OpenArena v0.8.8 merged with ioquake3 r2224.